 Purpose and legal basis of the processing

 Your personal data will be processed for the purpose of facilitating your use of the website, to avoid and resolve website errors, and for the purpose of optimisation in respect of user behaviour.
 The legal basis is Art.
 6 (1) (b) of the General Data Protection Regulation (‘GDPR’).
 Where we use your personal data to fulfil a legal obligation, the legal basis is Art.
 6 (1) (e) GDPR.
 If you request information material for yourself or a third party through the website, IUBH will process the personal data for the purpose of providing you with the information material via the selected shipping method.
 The legal basis for the processing is the user relationship via the website or, should IUBH separately ask for your express consent to individual additional types of processing, your consent.
-If you have requested information material, IUBH may send you further information about similar products or services at a later date.
-You have the option at any time of objecting to any sending of further information with effect for the future.
 Your personal data will also be processed in the context of the comment function of the blog and the chat to allow the desired communication to take place.
 The legal basis in this regard is Art.
 6 (1) (b) of the General Data Protection Regulation.
 The processing of your personal data for Google Analytics and the social plug-ins will take place as described below.

 We will use the personal data provided by you during the application process exclusively to process your application for the job advertised and on the basis of Art.
 6 (1) (b) GDPR.
 Where you have decided to join the talent pool, companies associated with the group will be able to access your personal data in the event of any job vacancies.
 You can join the talent pool by accepting the invitation of a recruiter or proactively by using the ‘Get in touch’ form.
 Further data protection information can be found in the application portal.